GabeScott/standard-works-vault/General Conference/1985 April - “From Such Turn Away”.md

 There have been too many names presented, too many sustaining votes taken, too many ordinations and settings apart performed before too many witnesses; there have been too many records kept, too many certificates prepared, and too many pictures published in too many places for any one to be deceived as to who holds proper authority.
 Claims of special revelation or secret authority from the Lord or from the Brethren are false on the face of them and really utter nonsense!

-The Lord never operated that way; these things were not done in a corner (see Acts 26:26); there is light on every official call and every authorized ordination, and it has always been that way.
+The Lord never operated that way; these things were not done in a corner (see [[Acts 26.26|Acts 26:26]]); there is light on every official call and every authorized ordination, and it has always been that way.

 Now, the priesthood is structured so that ordinary men and women and youth are called to work in the Church.